trialsnet-tuiasi-public/grafana-plugin-actions/e2e-version/README.md

 # E2E Grafana version resolver

-This GitHub Action resolves what versions of Grafana to use when E2E testing a Grafana plugin in a Github Action.
+This Action resolves what versions of Grafana to use when E2E testing a Grafana plugin in a Github Action.

 ## Features